JCoupalK/OSearchTableView/README.md

 # OSearchTableView

-OSearchTableView is a command-line tool written in Go for fetching and displaying data from OpenSearch indices in a tabular format.
+OSearchTableView is a command-line tool written in Go for fetching and displaying data from OpenSearch indices in a tabular text format or CSV.

 ## Table of Contents